sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2025.md

 end: ""
 heading: "Healing and Resilience: A Guided Meditation with Ashira Darwish"
-description: "**What Do the Women Say?** celebrates **International Women’s Day** on March 8, 2025, with a guided meditation and Q&A session led by Ashira Darwish, a Palestinian journalist, therapist, and activist featured in the powerful film *Where Olive Trees Weep.*"
+description: "**What Do the Women Say?** celebrates **International Women’s Day** with a guided meditation and Q&A session led by Ashira Darwish, a Palestinian journalist, therapist, and activist featured in the powerful film *Where Olive Trees Weep.*"
 titleimage: https://ucarecdn.com/ddb69731-47b8-4004-96ef-ea39e7e0e593/
 stage: at 11am PST
 address: "Available globally online "
 ticketlink: https://goldenthread.my.salesforce-sites.com/ticket/#/events/a0SRh000006rg45MAA
 ticketinfo: Registration is free, but donations are encouraged.
+lists: []
 cast:
   items:
     - name: Ashira Ali Darwish